theo-lev/WikiExtractor-Python/INSTALL.md

 ## Installation with PyCharm
 To execute this project, you will have to use an IDE.
 This documentation is for PyCharm.
-The language use is Python and you need to install libraries Scrapy and csv.
+The language use is Python and you need to install libraries Scrapy, csv and unittest.

 Requirements :
 - [PyCharm](https://www.jetbrains.com/fr-fr/pycharm/)
 - [Python](https://www.python.org/)

 Before starting, to install Scrapy :

+### For Linux
 - Open a terminal and copy "sudo apt install python-pip"
 - Then copy "pip install Scrapy"

+### For Windows
+- Install Anaconda or Miniconda to use conda forge.
+- Open a terminal and copy "conda install -c conda-forge scrapy"
+- Check to change your interpreter with Settings > Project : WikiMatrixChallenge > Project Interpreter and choose your python version with Anaconda logo

+You can see scrapy is add to libraries.

 Start by opening PyCharm and close all opened projects.
 Then get the project with the HTTPS link :
 - Click "Get from Version Control"